-Code Digital Student Experience Code Teacher Resources U46 Number Sense - Exploring Powers of Ten U46 Multiplying and Dividing Decimals by Powers of Ten U46 Number Sense - Multiplying and Dividing Decimals by Powers of Ten U46 Exploring Powers of Ten
+Code Digital Student Experience Code Teacher Resources U46 Number Sense - Dividing Decimals by Ten and One Hundred U46 Dividing Decimals by Ten and One Hundred U46 Number Sense - Exploring Powers of Ten U46 Multiplying and Dividing Decimals by Powers of Ten U46 Number Sense - Multiplying and Dividing Decimals by Powers of Ten U46 Exploring Powers of Ten

-Read and write decimals to thousandths using standard form, word form and expanded form (e.g., the expanded form of 347.392 is written as $3 \times 100 + 4 \times 10 + 7 \times 1 + 3 \times (1/10) + 9 \times (1/100) + 2 \times (1/1000)$.
+Read and write decimals to thousandths using standard form, word form and expanded form (e.g., the expanded form of 347.392 is written as $3 \times 100 + 4 \times 10 + 7 \times 1 + 3 \times (1/10) + 9 \times (1/100) + 2 \times (1/100)$ .
 Compare two decimals to thousandths based on meanings of the digits in each place, and use the symbols >, =, and < to show the relationship.

-Code Digital Student Experience Code Teacher Resources U46 Number Sense - Compare Decimals Visually on the Number Line U46 Decimal Grids and Place Value Mats U46 Number Sense - Compare Tenths and Hundredths on a Number Line U46 Decimal Comparison on the Number Line U46 Number Sense - Compare Tenths and Hundredths (with visual aids) U46 Abstract Decimal Comparison U46 Number Sense - Abstract Comparison of Decimals to Thousandths U46 Decimals with Whole Number Comparison
+Code Digital Student Experience Code Teacher Resources U46 Number Sense - Compare Decimals Visually on the Number Line U46 Decimal Grids and Place Value Mats U46 Number Sense - Compare Tenths and Hundredths on a Number Line U46 Decimal Comparison on the Number Line U46 Number Sense - Compare Tenths and Hundredths (with visual aids) U46 Abstract Decimal Comparison